naishukui/SetDesign/vignettes/vignettes.md

 # What is SetDesign?

-SetDesign was designed to study the impact of potential data processing choices at study design stages by performing power and bias calculation of Sequece Kernal Association Test (SKAT)  when multi-allelic positions are present.
-The package supports both linear and binary outcomes and accounts for correlated SNPs by specifying a correlation coefficient for more precise results.
+SetDesign was developed to assess the impact of data processing choices at the study design stage of genome-wide association studies (GWAS).
+It focuses on misspecified models, which can arise due to differences in data pipeliens.
+The package performs power calculations for the sequence kernel association test (SKAT) or bias calculations for estimated regression coefficients.
+The package supports both continuous and binary outcomes and can account for correlated SNPs.

- It compares the simulated and analytical power and bias between:
+ SetDesign can perform both simulation and analytical calculations for power and bias between:

-- **True Model**: account for two alternative allelesfor  tri-allelic loci.
+- **True Model**: (e.g. modeling a tri-allelic variant with two terms)
-- **Misspecified Model**: Treating tri-allelic loci as a bi-allelic loci.
+- **Misspecified Model**: (e.g. modeling a tri-allelic variant with only one term)

-The package also developed a more efficient method for analystical power calculation based on the original power calculation for SKAT by Lee et al, making power calculatin more efficient and versatile.
+The package also introduces a more computationally efficient method for analytical power calculation that does not require actual genotype matrices or bootstraping a full model.

 Users can customize parameters such as:

 - Number of subjects and SNPs.
 - Correlation between SNPs.
 - Significance level for the SKAT test.
-- Effect sizes of the two alternative alleles.
+- Effect sizes of alleles.

 # Why use SetDesign?

-Traditional methods for SKAT power calculations often oversimplify multi-allelic positions by treating them as single alleles—either considering only the first alternative allele or combining the first and second alternative alleles in a simplified manner.
-SetDesign highlights the differences in power and effect size estimation when these positions are treated individually versus when they are combined.

-Additionally, the package builds on and improves the power calculation method from Lee et al.'s paper, significantly reducing computational complexity by directly specifying the correlation structure of the genotype matrix.
+Researchers make many important - but often unreported - data processing choices in set-based genetic association analysis.
+These choices can greatly affect the stability and reproducibility of set-based results.
+SetDesign helps researchers easily understand the (potentiall) large impacts of their choices at the start of their study.

 # Example

-Suppose we want to calculate the power of the SKAT test for a binary outcome, assuming correlated SNPs and one multi-allelic position among `kk` SNPs.
+Suppose we want to calculate the power of the SKAT test for a binary outcome.
+Assume we are interested in the situation where there are `kk=50` total SNPs and `n=2000` subjects.
+Assume further that we want to consider the setting where the one true causal SNP is a tri-allelic SNP where both non-reference alleles have a non-zero effect.
+However, we misspecify the model by modeling the causal SNP as a single covariate and simply summing the number of non-reference alleles.

 ``` r
 library(SetDesign)